London’s Port and Docklands Since 1945

 No.1 West India Quay, Hertsmere Rd, London E14 4AL

-The Thames & Docklands History Group is hosting its inaugural Conference at the London Museum Docklands on Saturday 4th October.
-This represents a return to the regular conferences organised by the Docklands History Group, our predecessor body.
+The Thames & Docklands History Group hosted its inaugural Conference at the London Museum Docklands on Saturday 4th October.
+This represented a return to the regular conferences organised by the Docklands History Group, our predecessor body.
 Between 2012 and 2023 the Group held 10 very successful themed conferences, at which were presented 83 papers on a remarkably wide range of subjects.

 09.30 London Museum Dockland’s doors open; registration and refreshments in the Quayside Room